dcct0r/VkTask/README.md

 + The bottom row of buttons is aligned so that the distance between them is the same
 + Standard margins at the edges - 16dp
-+ There are no strict requirements for matching icons, you can take any similar ones.
-The only requirement is to use only vector icons.